platformio/platformio-docs/migration.rst

 PlatformIO Build System uses them later.

-Starting from PlatformIO Core 4.0, developers will see which versions of development platform or its dependent packages be used.
+Starting from PlatformIO Core 4.0, developers will see which versions of a development platform or its dependent packages be used.
 This is a great addition to track changes (:ref:`frameworks`, SDKs) between :ref:`platforms` updates.
-See example with "staging" (Git) version of :ref:`platform_espressif8266` development platform:
+See an example with "staging" (Git) version of :ref:`platform_espressif8266` development platform:

 .. code-block:: shell